 One of the most famous remnants of the ancient world is still as captivating as when it was first built 5,000 years ago.
 Unless you’ve been living under the rock, you know that this site needs no introduction.
-The pyramid is just one among the hundreds found in Egypt.
+The Great Pyramid of Giza is just one among the hundreds found in Egypt.
 If you can imagine how it is just by seeing its picture, you’ll be amazed once you look at it standing tall right before you.
 The whole structure weighs 2.3 million cubic meters (812,237.3 tons) in total.

 Your tour to this place is incomplete without going inside the pyramid to explore its small passageways.
 The inner part of the pyramid will send chills down your spine – not recommended for those who are claustrophobic, though.